What Does Remastered Mean In Music? A Complete Guide

 Thriller - 2022 Remaster

-How to identify remastered tracks
+How do you identify remastered tracks?

-When remastering makes sense for artists
+When does remastering makes sense for artists?

 Final thoughts